What Is 99% Accuracy, Really? Why Caption Quality Matters

 We use a 3-step process that combines artificial intelligence and human editing to maximize efficiency and optimize our process.

 Our model is designed to make the captioning process easier for you.

 Every file is first put through ASR to produce a rough skeleton for our transcriptionist to edit – this step simply helps to speed up the editing process so that we can offer faster turnaround options.

 Note: Your file is never cut up.

-Next, one of our thousands of US-based editors takes the rough ASR transcript and begins editing it.
+Next, one of our thousands of professional editors takes the rough ASR transcript and begins editing it.